Tedby141/Tedby141/README.md

 <sup>I'm a chronically online PonyTown player, which is most definitely where you found this.</sup>

 <sup>As you can see, I'm 18.
-I'm afab but t-masc agender who uses any pronouns.
+I'm afab agender who uses any pronouns, mainly fem but i can be masc too.
 I'm neurodivergent and a mentally ill+disordered person, so be like, patient with me.</sup>

 <sup>What you'll see here is basic info like dni's and byi's.
 And by the way, I rarely (NEVER) start conversations first.
 Approach me first, thank you.</sup>